Accessibility tools

 Information Commissioner’s Office

-To obtain further information about data protection law or to complain to complain about how we are handling your personal data, you may contact the Information Commissioner by visiting: www.ico.org.uk, writing to: ICO, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF, or by telephone on: 0303 123 1113 (or 0330 414 6421 to speak in Welsh).
+To obtain further information about data protection law or to complain about how we are handling your personal data, you may contact the Information Commissioner by visiting: www.ico.org.uk, writing to: ICO, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF, or by telephone on: 0303 123 1113 (or 0330 414 6421 to speak in Welsh).

 You should note, however, that the ICO would normally expect you to have exhausted our internal complaints procedures before dealing with a complaint.
 Further guidance may be found on the ICO’s website [opens in new window].